raimashaqi/ids-project/README.md

 6. Access the application here: http://localhost:5000
 7. To stop the app and server, just hit `Ctrl + C`

+Notes: after install a new library, please do `pip freeze > requirements.txt` to store all libraries

 ## Technology

 1. Flask